neurodata/lol/README.md

 ## Hardware Requirements

-The `fselect` package requires only a standard computer with enough RAM to support the operations defined by a user.
+The `lol` package requires only a standard computer with enough RAM to support the operations defined by a user.
 For minimal performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core